sveltejs/svelte/.changeset/old-flies-jog.md

 'svelte': patch
 ---

-fix: ensure generate guards against keywords
+fix: ensure generated code does not use keywords as variable names